 Johnny: – … say “what if you think like this?” – it just kills the mood.

 There they are again.
 The lines that blaze between the brothers like passes on a football field.
 Johnny admits that he is probably the one with more opinions.
 Maybe that comes natural to an older brother, even if the age difference between the twins is a mere minute.

-Sammy: – I don’t think it has to do with someone being better than someone else, it’s just because Johnny is more fussy than I am, in general.
+Sammy: – I don’t think it has to do with any of us being better than the other, it’s just because Johnny is more fussy than I am, in general.